open-quantum-safe/tsc/security/response-process.md

 The security advisory should be published only after the patch has been merged and, if applicable, a security release has been published.
 Whether or not a security release is required is left to the discretion of the VMT.

+For every liboqs security advisory and release, advisories and releases using the same CVE should be published on oqs-provider and the liboqs language wrappers.
+Additionally, since the [oqs Rust crate](https://crates.io/crates/oqs) installs a specific version of liboqs as part of its build process, a new version should be pushed to Crates.io whenever a security release of liboqs is made.

 ## 6. Feedback